d3v1an7/macos-fresh/README.md

 ## FAQ
 ### Why this and not [something else]?
 1. Rollbacks.
-Don't like what happened after `install`?
+A backup variable file is created on each run of `install`.
 The `undo` command will unset all changes, meaning you can return your system to the state before running, or even back to factory default (when using the example rollback config supplied).
 1. Ansible.
 Ansible has a trivial barrier to entry (in comparison to say, Puppet) and playbooks are cleaner and easier to configure than most bash scripts.

 ### In summary, what does the install script actually do?